Chapter 11: Iterative Development

 On a simple feature, a cycle may encompass all three perspectives at the same time.
 However, where iterative development of a feature involves many cycles, involving several different people, the team may decide to focus a cycle on one or perhaps two specific perspectives rather than covering all of them at the same time .

-For example, the team may decide to focus early cycles on the functional perspective of a requirement – ensuring, and demonstrating, that the detail of the requirement is properly understood and agreed.
+The team may decide to focus early cycles on the functional perspective of a requirement – ensuring, and demonstrating, that the detail of the requirement is properly understood and agreed.
 This may be followed by cycles focussed on usability – ensuring interaction with the solution is effective and efficient.
 Later cycles may then focus on ensuring the required non-functional quality (e.g. performance or robustness) is achieved, that all tests pass as expected, and all acceptance criteria for the feature are met.

 11.2.2 Solution focus